All Episodes

 Hello, Dr. Williams.

-My question is, and maybe I'm just an idiot and I don't understand, but if we do not manufacture things such as military uniforms, the boots that the military wears, the ammunition that they use, well uh how can we protect ourselves?
+My question is, and maybe I'm just an idiot and I don't understand, but if we do not manufacture things such as military uniforms, the boots that the military wears, the ammunition that they use, how can we protect ourselves?

-Uh you keep talking about free trade manufacturing.
+You keep talking about free trade manufacturing.

-Well, we we'll buy them, but the low-end manufacturing does matter.
+But the low-end manufacturing does matter.

 Well, do you think Canadians would sell us boots?